GoelK2004/data-engineering/README.md

 ```

 #### ```tasks.txt``` contains the list of tasks assigned for the week
-#### Folder per task contain: python code file(which includes the task information, code/solution and thought process, how solution was achieved), submission proof. (and task information, in some folders, to clearly describe the tasks)
+#### Folder per task contain: python code file(which includes the task information, code/solution and thought process, how solution was achieved), submission snapshot. (and task information, in some folders, to clearly describe the tasks)

 ---